For many patients, navigating today’s healthcare landscape is fraught with complexity and insecurity.

 High-value network for ensuring patients are referred to providers that have proven to be low cost, high value.

 Care center utilization to determine if new resources are necessary to serve the patients using it.

-What kind of care should a clinic provide?
+What kind of care should a care center provide?